History of Lotteries

 The lottery increased the amount of the ticket price donated to good causes, rising from 25 percent to 27.5 percent.

-- The ball pool will rise from 49 to 59
+- The ball pool rose from 49 to 59

 - Guaranteed £1 million winner in each draw